Hard Rubbish Collection

 If your having trouble accessing My Address with Internet Explorer, please use an alternative web browser.

-Collection dates are available online via Council's My Address, and residents will receive notification and collection instructions in their letterbox approximately two weeks prior to their collection date.
+Residents will receive notification and collection instructions in their letterbox approximately two weeks prior to their collection date.

 Residents are reminded that putting out hard waste prior to their scheduled collection is considered illegal dumping, and Council will take the necessary actions, including prosecution or issuing fines.